dimi309/small3d/README.md

 supported platforms via a common interface.
 Basic collision detection has also been implemented.

-small3d works on Windows, MacOS and Linux and supports Visual Studio, gcc (even MinGW) and clang for compilation.
+small3d works on Windows, MacOS, Linux and Android and supports Visual Studio, gcc (even MinGW) and clang for compilation.

 All small3d dependencies, appart from the Vulkan SDK, are distributed together with its source code.
 They can be built by executing a single script (see below).

+The instructions and example below are about building and using small3d on a PC (Windows, Linux or MacOS).
+No instructions are provided for Android at this point, but please have a look at the *android* directory for the cmake configuration and main test program that have been used while adapting the framework to that platform, as well as the *deps/prepare-android.bat* file which can be used on Windows to build the relevant dependencies.

 ## Building